A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Pediatric Obstructive Sleep Apnea and Data

 \begin{enumerate} \item \textbf{Profile} is a measurement for the angle of the shape made by the line from the brow to the base of the nose and a line from the base of the nose to the chin when viewing the patient from the side. \item \textbf{Midface Deficiency} quantifies the projection of the malar area below the eyes (the bones which form the eye socket and cheekbones) relative to the rest of the face. \item \textbf{Lower Face Height} is the proportion of the length from the brow to the base of the nose to the length from the base of the nose to the bottom of the chin. \item \textbf{Lip Strain} scores the amount of effort a patient uses to close their lips, measured by observing the muscle contractions from the front view. \item \textbf{Palate} scores the depth of the palate (the roof of the mouth) and the arch of the palate. \item \textbf{Overjet} is the horizontal distance between the upper incisors and the lower incisors when the patient bites down.
 Any measurement above 5 mm is considered severe. \item \textbf{Overbite} is the length of vertical overlap between the upper and lower incisors. \item \textbf{Posterior Bite} is the transverse relationship between the molars and premolars, assessed by observing the relationship between upper posterior teeth and lower posterior teeth on both sides of the mouth. \item \textbf{Craniofacial Index} is the summation of the previous eight scores and gives a summary statistic of the craniofacial data. \end{enumerate}

 Measurements 1-8 are scored on a scale from 0 to 2, where 0 indicates a normal measurement and 2 indicates a severely abnormal measurement.
 As a result, the Craniofacial Index can range from 0 to 16.
-To analyze the craniofacial data, we first looked at the overall distributions of the complete data set (187 subjects, with 76 controls and 111 patients), visualized as histograms (see Figures \ref{fig:CF_graphs} and \ref{fig:DTS}) to spot any glaring differences in distributions and calculated the Earth Mover's Distance between each distribution to quantify those differences (see Table \ref{tab:CF_summary}).
+To analyze the craniofacial data, we first looked at the overall distributions of the complete data set (187 subjects, with 76 controls and 111 patients), visualized as histograms (see \textbf{Figures \ref{fig:CF_graphs} and \ref{fig:DTS}}) to spot any glaring differences between control and patient groups in distributions and calculated the Earth Mover's Distance between distributions for each craniofacial characteristic to quantify those differences (see Table \ref{tab:CF_summary}).
+The craniofacial characteristics with the most differences were identified.
 We then conducted our analysis as described in Sections \ref{sec:explore} and \ref{sec:results}.